 Get Enough Sleep

 Aside from taking regular breaks, make sure to get enough sleep every day as well.
 Being well-rested will make you less vulnerable from attacks from stress and will enable you to manage your emotions better.
+Dr. Aaron Kaplan, PsyD, Clinical Psychologist explains that “Sleep can restore your mind and body.
+The immune system repairs itself and the brain rests and recharges while you sleep.
+Without enough sleep, you can’t function at your best.”
 To get a good night’s sleep, you may apply the following practices:

 - Sleeping at the same time every night

 - Not drinking coffee after 1 p.m. since caffeine will keep your mind and body awake

 - Eating food containing magnesium, melatonin, and tryptophan

 - Decreasing stimulation at night by taking a bath, reading, or practicing gentle yoga